You are here

 The geological diversity of comets: Comets are balls of rock and ice that formed in the outer regions of the early solar system.
 Their primitive compositions preserve insights into the reservoirs from which matter condensed, the accretion behaviour of solids at large heliocentric distances and the origin of water and volatiles.
 Today, comets originate from two source regions – an inner ring extending from the orbit of Neptune out to ~1000 astronomical units (AU), referred to as the Kuiper Belt and an outer spherical zone (>10,000 AU from the Sun), referred to as the Oort Cloud.
 Despite decades of research we still know little about the composition and internal structure of comets nor do we know how much variation exists among comet populations.
 Are there different compositional types of comets and if so, what can these types tell us about the structure of the protoplanetary disk?
 I aim to tackle this question by combining telescopic observations of distant comets with microanalysis of rare cometary dust grains.

-My research output includes 42 publications in peer-reviewed journals (18 first-authored) and 65 conference contributions as well as a range of online and print science communication articles.
+My research output includes 48 publications in peer-reviewed journals (19 first-authored) and >65 conference contributions as well as a range of online and print science communication articles.
 A full list of my journal publications can be found on Google scholar.

-I was a co-convener for the upcoming Royal Astronomical Society's 2022 specialist meeting on cosmic dust research to be held online on 11/02/2022.
+I was a co-convener of the Royal Astronomical Society's 2022 specialist meeting on cosmic dust research (11/02/2022).

 Teaching interests

-I am also a module team member for: S283: Planetary science and the search for life and S350: Evaluating contemporary science.
+I am a module team member for S350: Evaluating contemporary science

 I am currently studying as an OU student for a Post Graduate Certificate in Academic Practice (PGCAP).